 Choosing the Best Voting System: Optical Scanners and Paper Ballots

-Now that the PA Dept of State has directed all counties to implement new voting systems with paper records and some federal funding is available, counties have the challenging job of choosing secure, verifiable, reliable voting machines to ensure that citizens have faith in our elections.
+Now that the PA Dept of State has directed counties to implement new voting systems with paper records, and federal funding is available, counties have the challenge of choosing secure, verifiable, reliable voting machines to ensure that citizens have faith in our elections.
 Citizens should urge elected officials to choose optical scanners that count voter-marked paper ballots.
 While it may seem old fashioned in a high-tech world, election integrity experts recommend this voting system as the most effective way to achieve security, accuracy, verifiability, accessibility, and resiliency.
-Below are the reasons that these systems are best.
+Below are several reasons that these systems are best.

 Election Security Experts Recommend

 - With ballot marking devices for universal accessibility